bilalahmedkhatri/port_front_rct/README.md

 # Port Front React

-Port Front React is a comprehensive React-based front-end application designed to showcase your portfolio and personal blog.
-It provides a user-friendly interface for visitors to explore your work, skills, and experience, as well as read and search through your blog posts.
+My Portfolio is a comprehensive Django and React based application designed to showcase my portfolio and personal blog.
+It provides a user-friendly interface for visitors to explore my work, skills, and experience, as well as read and search through my blog posts.

 ## Features